 The model aims to address two challenges:

 - Evaluation Challenge.
 Many organizations report that they struggle to do training evaluation well.

 - Value Challenge.
 Organization leaders often require evidence showing the value of learning and training as well as cost-effective deployment of resources.

 Stage 1: Determine current alignment against strategic priorities.

-This stage evaluates how closely learning in your organization aligns with your organization's strategic priorities—such as driving sales, increasing production, or reaching a new market.
+This stage evaluates how closely learning in your organization aligns with your organization's strategic priorities—such as driving sales through training, increasing production, or reaching a new market.
 To what extent is your learning strategy supporting that focus?
 Achieving high alignment requires knowing your organization's strategic priorities and developing a learning strategy that supports those priorities.